Oxeo/doxeo/README.md

 * Generate a MakeFile: qmake
 * Compile the application: make -j4
-* Configure the application: ./doxeo-monitor --configure
+* Configure the application: sudo ./doxeo-monitor --configure
 * Create a new user: ./doxeo-monitor --user
 * Run : ./doxeo-monitor
 * Go the web page: http://localhost:8080